The University of Ottawa offers free Physical Activity Counselling (PAC) to all insufficiently active students and staff!

 For any questions related to the PAC program e-mail: email@example.com

-Where: All counselling sessions are held in the Montpetit Counselling Centre (MNT414)
+Where: All counselling sessions will be held virtually.

 Frequency: Generally, clients receive weekly/biweekly counselling sessions during the first 2 months.
 The frequency of sessions is adapted to each client according to their needs.